Monday 21 July 1941

-At the village of Felitsianovka near Vinnitsa, the Germans execute 21 Jews.
+At the village of Felitsianovka near Vinnytsia, the Germans execute 21 Jews.

-The Germans take 12 Jews in Chernevtsy near Vinnitsa to the machine and tractor station and execute them.
+The Germans take 12 Jews in Chernevtsy near Vinnytsia to the machine and tractor station and execute them.

 An SS unit enters Sudilkov and takes all of the town's Jews from their homes to the ghetto of Shepetovka.
 From there, the Germans take some to the forest on the road to Klementovichi and execute them.